hmxmilohax/rb3-pc/readme.md

 It will start compiling modules to load the PS3 XMB into the emulator, which may take a few minutes. **You can either let it do its thing or close it.**
 ![A screenshot of RPCS3 compiling PPU modules with a progress bar at 1/8th completion.](images/inst/rpcs3fwcomp.png "Compiling PPU modules...")

 Next, **navigate to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3**.
-Keep this folder somewhere you won't accidentally delete it, as you'll need it.
+Keep this folder somewhere safe where you won't accidentally delete it, as you'll need it.
 Again, you're on your own when it comes to finding a copy. [[I used “PS3 Disc Dumper” for this because it's the easiest way]](https://youtu.be/mRxSKxoYt_g).

 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3, which updates RPCS3 to display Rock Band 3 in the game list.](images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

 Rock Band 3 is now in your game library in RPCS3, but it's not quite ready yet.
 Next, go get [**[*Rock Band 3 Deluxe*]**](https://rb3dx.neocities.org/).

-This is a must-have mod for Rock Band 3, which also fixes some critical bugs RPCS3 has with Rock Band 3.
+This is a must-have mod, which also fixes some critical bugs RPCS3 has with Rock Band 3.
 On top of that, it adds [**[many great features]**](https://rb3dx.neocities.org/features).

 [**[Click here to download Rock Band 3 Deluxe]**](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main/RB3DX-PS3.zip).